 QuickBooks Payroll has a mobile app for iOS and Android that allows you to run payroll from anywhere and perform other payroll tasks while on the go.
 Unfortunately, gusto does not have an app with this capability.
 However, it does have an app for an employee portal named Gusto Wallet, which allows employees to view paychecks and W-2s, and create savings goals.

 QuickBooks Payroll and Gusto have three product tiers to choose from, and both charge a monthly fee for each employee and contractor you want on your payroll.
 Both include customer support, though availability depends on the exact pricing plan.

 QuickBooks Payroll starts at $45 per month for their Core plan plus $4 per month for each employee.
 Their highest-priced Elite plan is $125 per month plus $10 per employee.
-QuickBooks often offers significant discounts on their pricing - check their website for the latest deals.
+They often grant significant discounts on their pricing - check their website for the latest Quickbook deals.
 They also have a free 30-day trial, so you can decide if the software is the right fit for your company.

 Gusto's pricing starts at $40 per month plus $6 per month per employee, and their highest-tiered plan has custom pricing depending on the number of employees and the type of features you need.
 Gusto also offers a separate $6 per month Contractor Only plan for businesses without W-2 employees.

 Conclusion: Though the base software price for Gusto is lower than QuickBooks Payroll, QuickBooks has a lower per-employee cost, making it the less expensive option.

 If you are a small business looking to automate and streamline your payroll processes, here's how QuickBooks and Gusto compare: